 Cult of Odin

-Belief in Odin was so widespread throughout Germanic regions and parallels between him and the Indian god Varuna so unmistakable that it is likely his origins lie all the way back in the Indo-Germanic tradition.
+Belief in Odin was so widespread throughout Germanic regions in the pre-Christian period and parallels between him and the Indian god Varuna so unmistakable that it is likely his origins lie all the way back in the earliest times of Indo-Germanic tradition.
 Already in the Bronze Age do Swedish rock carvings depict figures of a god holding a spear, who with some imagination might be linked to Odin, and by at least 500 CE he clearly shows up on a range of ornaments alongside birds and warriors.
 Viking Age picture stones carry on this trend and depict him riding to Valhalla among other things.